sanggggg/Computer-Architecture-PJ4/README.md

                       +-----------------------------------------+
 ```

 The performance of your code will be measured by the total number of cycles to complete the given task.
 Note that our PIPE-Stall processor stalls for 3 cycles whenever there is a data dependency among instructions.
 Also, it has 2-cycle penalty for the mispredicted branch and 3-cycle penalty for the ``ret`` instruction.
 Considering these characteristics of the PIPE-Stall processor, you have to optimize the performance of ``bmp_diag()``.
 You may make any semantics perserving transformations to the ``bmp_diag()`` function such as reordering instructions.
-YOu may also find it useful to read about __loop unrolling__ in Section 5.8 of the textbook.
+You may also find it useful to read about __loop unrolling__ in Section 5.8 of the textbook.
 Loop unrolling is a program transformation that reduces the number of iterations for a loop by increasing the number of elements computed on each iteration.

 ## Evaluation